-Companies that invest in people, support development and create a happy working environment foster employee satisfaction.
+Companies that invest in employee wellness, support development and create a happy working environment foster employee satisfaction.

-A people-centred workspace is obviously not the be-all and end-all of ensuring employee satisfaction and wellbeing, but office design does contribute to reducing stress levels which ultimately increases productivity levels.
+A people-centred workspace is obviously not the be-all and end-all of ensuring employee satisfaction and wellbeing, but a healthy office design does contribute to reducing stress levels which ultimately increases productivity levels.

 Scientific research confirms natural light plays a crucial role in physical health.
 The vitamin D we get from sunlight enhances mood and helps to prevent delimitating illnesses such as cancer, heart disease, and weight gain.

-Natural sunlight alleviates symptoms of depression and helps to regulate the body’s circadian rhythm.
+Natural sunlight alleviates levels of anxiety, symptoms of depression and helps to regulate the body’s circadian rhythm.
 Because daylight suppresses melatonin levels, our natural body clock function optimally and we rest better at night so benefit from a sound sleep.

-Indoor lighting, on the other hand, contributes towards the decline of physical health including eyestrain, headaches and low energy levels which result in lower productivity.
+Indoor lighting, on the other hand, can have a negative impact on physical health including eyestrain, headaches and low energy levels which result in lower productivity.

 A combined study published by researchers in professional disciplines including medicine, psychology and clinical chronobiology concluded natural light impacts mood, alertness and wellbeing.
 Subjects overall preferred the daylighting for visual acceptance and glare.

-Today’s interior designers look to make full use of natural light sources by installing large windows, expansive screen walls and skylights.
-Natural light also negates the need to use artificial lighting thus making your office more energy efficient.
+Today’s interior designers look to make full use of natural light sources when designing for office wellbeing.
+Natural light can be drawn by installing large windows, expansive screen walls and skylights, which is why many designers incorporate windows into wellbeing rooms at work.
+Using natural light sources also negates the need to use artificial lighting thus making your office more energy efficient.

 Industry research indicates indoor lighting should mimic daylight.
 Recently, manufacturers have been producing ambient lighting with warmer colour temperatures and LEDs with integrated controls.